 - A sense of being overwhelmed or out of control.

 - Physical symptoms such as breast tenderness or swelling, joint or muscle pain, a sensation of bloating or weight gain.

-To learn more about PMDD visit the Gia Allemand Foundation website.
+To learn more about PMDD visit the IAPMD website.